JetBrains/guide/site/java/tutorials/working-with-the-terminal/multiple-terminal-sessions/index.md

 title: Opening more terminal sessions
 topics: []
 author: hs
-subtitle: You can run more than one terminal inside your IDE
+subtitle: You can run more than one terminal inside your IDE.
 thumbnail: ./thumbnail.png
 video: "https://youtu.be/tlEkrWU0d1M?start=74"
 ---